 Warning: In some Yale systems and forms, you might see a 9-digit number filled in as your U.S. SSN, sometimes referred to as a “dummy SSN”.
 You are never “assigned” an SSN number by the university; this is only done for onboarding purposes.
 This number is likely to be your student ID number (SID) and cannot be used as an actual SSN.
 The only way to obtain an SSN is applying in person at the Social Security Administration office.

-Important Note: We are unable to obtain ITIN for dependents in J-2 status.
-We recommend that individuals in J-2 status apply in person at the local IRS office.
+Important Note: We are unable to obtain ITIN for dependents in F-2 or J-2 status.
+We recommend that individuals in F-2 or J-2 status apply in person at the local IRS office.

 Step Three: Report Your SSN or ITIN to Your Registrar